 Short Candle Wick?
-3 Hacks to Save a Scented Candle
+3 Hacks to Save It

 For us candle addicts, we all know the importance of trimming our candlewick.
 This trick helps us preserve our candles and lengthen their lifespan so we can keep on burning.
 If you don't know when or how to trim your wick to perfection, follow our candle care guide.
 But for those of you who may have gone a little siccor crazy, here are some ways you can bring your wick back to life.